SolidLabResearch/Bashlib/bashlib/solid/README.md

 This command gives a recursive overview of the resources contained by the url argument.
 The passed URL should be a container, or the command will fail.

+The `--all` flag can be set to include `.acl` files in the listing.

 usage
 ```
 node bin/solid.js [auth_options] tree [options] <url>